-Due to COVID-19, everyone in the US can still get free weekly credit reports at www.AnnualCreditReport.com.
+Everyone in the US can still get free weekly credit reports at www.AnnualCreditReport.com.

 What are credit reports?

 Credit reports are done by companies called credit reporting companies.
 They collect information about your history of payments on bills and loans.
 If a car dealer, bank, landlord, credit card company, or other business is thinking about doing business with you, they can buy a credit report from a credit reporting company, to see if you are a good risk.
 Some employers do a credit check on you when you apply for a job.